 In a medium bowl, whisk together orange juice, honey, brown sugar, cinnamon, salt, and black pepper.
 Pour mixture over the fruits and vegetables in the pot.

-Add chicken broth or salted water to the pot, covering the vegetables halfway.
-Heat pot over medium high till it begins to simmer.
+Add chicken broth or "no chicken" broth to the pot, covering the vegetables halfway.
+Heat pot over medium high until it begins to simmer.
 Stir the ingredients once gently.

 After 45 minutes, open the pot and gently stir again.
 Place pitted prunes on top of the simmering ingredients.